ltrzesniewski/RazorBlade/README.md

 ```
 <sup><a href='/src/RazorBlade.IntegrationTest/Examples/EmptyTemplateWithModel.cshtml#L1-L1' title='Snippet source file'>snippet source</a> | <a href='#snippet-EmptyTemplateWithModel.cshtml' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+Please note that this will cause a constructor with a `ModelType` parameter to be added to the generated class, which may cause false errors to be shown in some IDEs.

 Further [documentation](#Documentation) is provided below.